 - Durable Power of Attorney.
 A durable power of attorney appoints an individual or series of individuals who are authorized to handle your personal and financial affairs.
 General durable powers of attorney are usually set to take effect only in the event that you are unable to handle your affairs on your own.

-We are happy to offer you a no-charge telephone consultation with a lawyer to discuss how we can help you reach your goals.
-To speak with a lawyer, call our office at 314-329-5339 between 9am-7pm CT, Monday-Friday.
+We are happy to offer you a no-charge phone intake with a lawyer to make sure we can help you reach your goals.
+Call our office at 314-329-5339 between 9am-7pm CT, Monday-Friday, or click the button below to be redirected to our scheduler.